-Switch identifiers are 1- or 2-digit prefixes that appear in print reports and are used by the system to identify calls, transmission level determination, and route checking.
+Switch identifiers are 1- or 2-digit prefixes that appear in print reports and are used by the system for transmission level determination, route checking, and to identify calls.
 If your system uses private facilities, you must program switch identifiers.
 Switch identifiers indicate the switch connected to the far end of a private trunk.